Skip to content

 • A * user entry means "allow any sender" for that specific entity.

-• If an entity is not present in the map, it has no extra reply restriction.
+• If neither an explicit entity policy nor the * fallback exists, the entity has no extra reply restriction.

 • Alias mapping from authorization.aliases is applied before matching, so bridged IDs inherit canonical user permissions.